jeremieboudreault/paper_heat_health_costs_qc/README.md

 - `2_pop_data.R` : Population projection data under SSP2 and SSP5.
 - `3_projected_an.R` : Projected AN to heat based on climate and population data.
 - `4_projected_hw.R` : Computation of projected heatwaves and affected population.
-- `5_projected_costs.R` : Computation of projected heat-related health costs.
+- `5_simulated_costs.R` : Monte Carlo simulation of heat-realted health costs.
-- `6_simulated_costs.R` : Monte Carlo simulation of heat-realted health costs.
+- `6_projected_costs.R` : Computation of projected heat-related health costs.

 Helper functions are located in the `R/` folder.